Updated on by Sarina

 You can at least clean your shoes with a brush every week or so or whenever you find it has got dirty.
 You can do this with all shoes, on a weekend, as a ritual.
 Cover all nooks and corners with the brush.
 Keep a newspaper to catch all the dirt.
 Throw it away and clean the brush when done.

 Use a clean and slightly damp cloth(soft muslin cloth is ideal) to clean the dirt more thoroughly.
-With leather shoes you can use specialized leather cleaners.
-You can also use home available cleaners like baby oil, petroleum jelly, baby wipes (at your own risk).
+With leather shoes, you can use specialized leather cleaners.
+You can also use home-available cleaners like baby oil, petroleum jelly, baby wipes (at your own risk).
+Saddle soap is a special soap used to clean leather.

-A suede shoes should only be cleaned with a clean brush and brushed with the nap.
-Do not clean with water as it will leave mark.
+Suede shoes should only be cleaned with a clean brush and brushed with the nap.
+Do not clean with water as it will leave a mark.

 Store shoes the right way